My Story: Life with Dementia

 “My father often said when I was a child that if he was ever ill he would much rather be treated by a vet than a doctor..."

-If you have been moved by these personal stories and would like to share your story with BRACE, please fill in the form below.
+If you have been moved by these personal stories and would like to join others and share your personal experience with dementia, please click the button below.

 Thank you for your support.